scally/strats/README.md

-# strats
+# strats-ocaml
 Lightweight standup calendar

 This is an experiment building the same micro-app in multiple languages for a bake-off.

 This app is the ocaml version.
 There will also be one each for [F#](https://github.com/scally/strats-fsharp)/[Rescript](https://github.com/scally/strats-rescript), which are other ML descendants.
+There is also a Javascript implementation in NextJS for a more familiar point of comparison.

 ## build